katunopolis/repport/docs/ADMIN_USER_MANAGEMENT.md

   - Ensure email is unique (not already in use)
   - Password must meet minimum requirements
   - Check browser console and backend logs for specific errors

+- **Issue**: "User already exists" error
+  - The system prevents creating users with duplicate emails
+  - Use a different email address or recover access to the existing account

+For additional authentication troubleshooting, see [AUTH_TROUBLESHOOTING.md](./AUTH_TROUBLESHOOTING.md).